richa-singhx/BiomedParse/README.md

 git clone https://github.com/microsoft/BiomedParse.git
 ```

-[Notice] If inference_utils/target_dist.json is not cloned correctly, you can either use git lfs pull or change the content manually.
-We will refine the process in the future.
+[Notice] If inference_utils/target_dist.json is not cloned correctly, it will be automatically loaded from HuggingFace when needed.

 ### Conda Environment Setup
 #### Option 1: Directly build the conda environment